-See only free/busy (hide details): This allows people to see that there’s an event on your calendar, but they can’t see any event details.
+- See only free/busy (hide details): This allows people to see that there’s an event on your calendar, but they can’t see any event details.
 It will just show “free” or “busy” as the event title.

-See all event details: People who can see your calendar can see full event details, including event name, attendees, description, location, and any meeting links.
+- See all event details: This allows people to see full event details, including event name, attendees, description, location, and any meeting links.

-Make changes to events: People with this level of access can see and edit all details for the events on your calendar.
-They can edit the title, timing, duration, description, location, video conferencing details, and invite other people to your events.
+- Make changes to events: This allows people to see and edit all details for the events on your calendar, including the title, timing, duration, description, location, video conferencing details, and invite other people to your events.
 The only thing they can’t do is share your calendar with anyone else.

-Make changes and manage sharing: The user you’re sharing with can see and edit details for all your events, and they can share your calendar with other people.
+- Make changes and manage sharing: This allows people to see and edit details for all your events, and they can share your calendar with other people.

 An important note: any calendar that you share with your Google Workspace account in your organization can be seen by an IT administrator, even if you don’t share it with them explicitly.
 This is a lesser-known feature of Google Workspace, and there isn’t currently a way to turn it off.
-So: share cautiously!
+So share cautiously!
 It’s rare, but sometimes companies will even designate managers (e.g., your boss) as Google administrators, which theoretically gives them permission to spy on your shared calendars.
 The last thing you want is for them to see “Job Interview” on your calendar.

-Start scheduling smart with Reclaim’s Calendar Sync
+Smarter scheduling with Reclaim.ai Calendar Sync

 It solves the privacy issue by allowing you to set custom visibility for your synced events.
 Don’t want people spying on your doctor’s appointment or job interview?
 Just set your privacy settings to display events from your personal calendar as “Busy” or “Personal Commitment.”